You can't manage diabetes with medicine alone.

 Exercise is also a crucial factor.
 Apart from improving your health, staying active helps manage your blood glucose levels, cholesterol, and blood pressure.
 It can also slow the development of diabetes complications.

-Lastly, it’s important to educate yourself as much as possible about diabetes.
+Lastly, it’s important to educate yourself as much as you can about diabetes.
 For me, the fear of not knowing about the condition was one of the things that weighed on me when I was diagnosed.
-Groups like Diabetes NSW and ACT and Diabetes Australia have a wealth of handy resources, including lots of wonderful recipes.
+Groups like Diabetes NSW and ACT and Diabetes Australia have a wealth of handy resources, including lots of wonderful and delicious recipes.
 Thankfully, you’re not alone.